secretstartups/handbook/content/job-families/people-group/Senior-People-Operations-Program-Manager.md

 - Ability to influence others at varying levels of seniority using data to inform recommendations.
 Work collaboratively with cross-functional teams to identify and mitigate process gaps and issues through active listening and probing resulting in mutual understanding
 - Strong organizational skills
 - Strong change management experience
-- Ability to understand a high-level issue and conduct root cause analysis to understand concerns
+- Strong ability to understand a high-level issue and conduct root cause analysis to understand concerns
-- Experience analyzing metrics using Excel (or similar software)
+- Intermidiate/Expert experience analyzing metrics using Excel (or similar software)
 - Prior understanding and management of the Contractor Hiring process is a plus
 - Strong process re-engineering skill set
 - Demonstrates exceptional customer service and relationship building skills